sheerun/prettier-standard/README.md

 #### --log-level

 Forwarded as `logLevel` option to `prettier-eslint`

+#### --no-eslint-ignore

+Disables application of `.eslintignore` to the files resolved from the glob.
+By default, `prettier-eslint-cli` will exclude files if they are matched by a `.eslintignore`.
+Add this flag to disable this behavior.

 > Note: You can also set the `LOG_LEVEL` environment variable to control logging in `prettier-eslint`